 #5 Delivery valve

 The delivery valve also has two ends.
 One end is connected to the outlet of the pump, and the other end delivers the water at a required height.

 Working Principle of Centrifugal Pump

-The pump works on the principle of the forced vortex flow. it means when a mass of liquid is rotating by an external torque, the rise in pressure head of the rotating liquid takes places.
+The pump works on the principle of the forced vortex flow.
+It means when a mass of liquid is rotating by an external torque, the rise in pressure head of the rotating liquid takes place.
 The rises in pressure head at any point is directly proportional to the velocity of the liquid at that point.